Support

 HB 546 SB 605 Digital Advertising Gross Revenues Tax - Assessments - Appeals and Corrections Del.
 Jessica Feldmark (12A-D)

 Establishing a certain appeal process for persons who are subject to the digital advertising gross revenues tax and receive a notice of assessment from the Comptroller; authorizing the Comptroller or the Comptroller's designee to issue an order to correct an erroneous assessment of the digital advertising gross revenues tax, subject to certain conditions; and applying the Act to assessments of the digital advertising gross revenues tax made after December 31, 2025.
-Ways and Means Taxation - Support
+Budget and Taxation

 Support